Sacco and Vanzetti: Execution and funeral

+Legacy

 Continuing protests and analyses

 Italian anarchist Severino Di Giovanni, one of the most vocal supporters of Sacco and Vanzetti in Argentina, bombed the American embassy in Buenos Aires a few hours after the two men were sentenced to death.
 A few days after the executions, Sacco's widow thanked Di Giovanni by letter for his support and added that the director of the tobacco firm Combinados had offered to produce a cigarette brand named "Sacco & Vanzetti".
 On November 26, 1927, Di Giovanni and others bombed a Combinados tobacco shop.
 On December 24, 1927, Di Giovanni blew up the headquarters of The National City Bank of New York and of the Bank of Boston in Buenos Aires in apparent protest of the execution.
 In December 1928, Di Giovanni and others failed in an attempt to bomb the train in which President-elect Herbert Hoover was traveling during his visit to Argentina.

 Three months later, bombs exploded in the New York City Subway, in a Philadelphia church, and at the home of the mayor of Baltimore.
 The house of one of the jurors in the Dedham trial was bombed, throwing him and his family from their beds.
 On May 18, 1928, a bomb destroyed the front porch of the home of executioner Robert Elliott.
 As late as 1932, Judge Thayer's home was wrecked and his wife and housekeeper were injured in a bomb blast.
 Afterward, Thayer lived permanently at his club in Boston, guarded 24 hours a day until his death on April 18, 1933.

 In October 1927, H. G. Wells wrote an essay that discussed the case at length.
 He called it "a case like the Dreyfus case, by which the soul of a people is tested and displayed."
-He felt that Americans failed to understand what about the case roused European opinion:
+He felt that Americans failed to understand what about the case roused European opinion: However, many major cities in the United States held protests throughout the trial, proving otherwise.
 The guilt or innocence of these two Italians is not the issue that has excited the opinion of the world.
 Possibly they were actual murderers, and still more possibly they knew more than they would admit about the crime. ...
 Europe is not "retrying" Sacco and Vanzetti or anything of the sort.
 It is saying what it thinks of Judge Thayer.
 Executing political opponents as political opponents after the fashion of Mussolini and Moscow we can understand, or bandits as bandits; but this business of trying and executing murderers as Reds, or Reds as murderers, seems to be a new and very frightening line for the courts of a State in the most powerful and civilized Union on earth to pursue.